-Theodor W. Adorno (1903-1969), one of the leading social thinkers of the 20th century, long concerned himself with the problems of moral philosophy, or "whether the good life is a genuine possibility in the present."
-Consisting of a course of lectures (captured by tape recorder), the book presents a more accessible Adorno than in his published works.
+Theodor W. Adorno (1903-1969), one of the leading social thinkers of the twentieth century, long concerned himself with the problems of moral philosophy, or "whether the good life is a genuine possibility in the present."

 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.